chunbochu/COMP670.chunbochu.github.io/projects/Othello.md

 To import this project to your Eclipse workspace,

-1. Unzip the starter file.
+1. Unzip the starter COMP670-Othello-Student-Individual.zip file into a new folder.
 2. Start eclipse and select your workspace.
 3. From the file menu, select `Import...`, which will pop up a dialog box.
 Under `General`, select `Existing projects into workspace`, then click `Next >`.
 4. Next to `Select root directory`, click the `Browse` button.
-Find the COMP670-Othello folder that you just unzipped the starter into, select it, then click `OK`.
+Find the folder that you just unzipped the starter into in Step 1, select it, then click `OK`.
 5. Finally, click `Finish`.
-You should now see a project called `COMP670-Othello` in the Package Explorer.
+You should now see a project called `COMP670-Othello-Student-Individual` in the Package Explorer.
 Your Problems window may show some warnings; each of these warnings indicates that there is a part of the program that has yet to be built.